Antisymmetric Mueller generator as the universal origin of geometric phase in classical polarization and quantum two-level systems: Geometric phase and tangential angular velocity on the Poincar e sphere

 where $v(t) = |\dot{\mathbf{s}}(t)|$ is the speed of $\mathbf{s}(t)$ along the curve (with respect to the standard metric on $S^2$), and $\kappa_{\mathrm{g}}(t)$ is the geodesic curvature of the trajectory.
 For unit-speed motion one has the classical relation $\kappa_{\mathrm{g}} = \boldsymbol{\Omega}_\perp\cdot\mathbf{u}_\mathrm{n}$, where $\mathbf{u}_\mathrm{n}$ is the normal to the osculating plane, and the sign of $\kappa_{\mathrm{g}}$ captures the orientation of the curve.
 Thus the geometric phase can be written in the kinematic form

 which shows explicitly that $\gamma_{\mathrm{geom}}$ depends only on the tangential component $\boldsymbol{\Omega}_\perp(t)$ of the angular velocity.

-Equations~\eqref{eq:Omega-def}--\eqref{eq:gamma-kg} establish that, for ideal retarders, the geometric phase is fully determined by the antisymmetric generator $A$.
-The symmetric part $S$ of the Mueller matrix does not enter in Eq.~\eqref{eq:kinematic-eq}, and therefore it does not contribute to the solid angle or to $\gamma_{\mathrm{geom}}$.
-In other words, the antisymmetric $3\times 3$ block $A$ of the Mueller matrix contains the complete geometric content of the retarder: it specifies the instantaneous angular velocity $\boldsymbol{\Omega}$ and, in particular, its tangential component $\boldsymbol{\Omega}_\perp$ that controls the PB phase through Eq.~\eqref{eq:gamma-kg}.
+Taken together, Eqs.~\eqref{eq:Omega-def}--\eqref{eq:gamma-kg} show that, for ideal retarders, the evolution relevant to geometric phase is governed entirely by the antisymmetric part of the Mueller block.
+The symmetric contribution does not appear in the kinematic description of the motion on the sphere and therefore plays no role in determining the solid angle or the geometric phase.
+In other words, the antisymmetric $3\times 3$ block $A$ of the Mueller matrix contains the complete geometric-phase content of the retarder: it specifies the instantaneous angular velocity $\boldsymbol{\Omega}$ and, in particular, its tangential component $\boldsymbol{\Omega}_\perp$ that controls the PB phase through Eq.~\eqref{eq:gamma-kg}.

 Although the discussion above is phrased in terms of classical polarization, the kinematic equation~\eqref{eq:kinematic-eq} and the decomposition~\eqref{eq:Omega-decomp} are purely geometric statements about curves on the two-sphere.
 As such, they apply equally well to the evolution of Bloch vectors representing pure states of a quantum two-level system.
 In the next section we show that the adjoint action of any $\mathrm{SU}(2)$ unitary operator on the Bloch sphere is generated by an antisymmetric matrix of the same form \eqref{eq:antisymmetric-part}, and that the corresponding geometric phase is again fully determined by this antisymmetric generator.